zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

 Tunnel command does not support uploading and downloading data of the Array, Map, and Struct types.

+Each session has a 24-hour life cycle on the server.
+It can be used within 24 hours after being created, and can be shared among processes or threads.
+The block ID of each session must be unique.

 ## Use of Tunnel commands {#section_g2l_1wf_vdb .section}

 Tunnel commands allows you to obtain help information using the Help subcommand on the client.
 Each command and selection supports short command format.